-Please be aware that if you pay for a visit with a provider who does not accept our insurance and later get reimbursed by the insurance company, only the out-of-pocket expense is eligible for the FSA reimbursement.
-Example: You visit the dentist and write a check for the full charge of \$150.
-United Concordia then sends you a reimbursement check for \$100.
-You can submit a claim to AmeriFlex for your out-of-pocket cost of \$50.
+Please be aware that if you pay for a service in full and later receive a reimbursement from the insurer, only the out-of- pocket expense is eligible for the FSA reimbursement.
+Example: You visit the dentist and pay for the full charge of \$150.